Rules & Regulations

 Among all the Gold winners in the C categories, another White Dolphin will be awarded for the Best Documentary of the festival edition.

-Further, two Blue Dolphins are awarded, one for the most successful “Production Company of the Year” and the second for the most successful “Company of the Year”.
-These two awards are based on the number of awards/cumulative points given by the judges (8 for a Grand Prix, 5 for Gold and Black, 3 for Silver, 1 for Finalist Certificate).
-Points will only be attributed to the entrant company respectively the (production) company that submitted the work.
+Furthermore, three Blue Dolphins are awarded, one each for the most successful “Production Company of the Year”, the “Agency of the Year” and the “Company of the Year”.
+These three awards are based on the number of awards/cumulative points given by the judges (8 for a Grand Prix, 5 for Gold and Black, 3 for Silver, 1 for Finalist Certificate).
+Points will only be attributed to the entrant company respectively the agency and (production) company that submitted the work.
 Further, a Blue Dolphin is only awarded when the total number of 15 points (or higher) is reached.

 The jury may select entries for special recognition.